lenderpanel

 Recently asked questions about conveyancing in Ottershaw

-I am close to exchanging contracts on the sale of our home in Ottershaw and the buyers lawyers are claiming that there is a risk of it being constructed land that was not decontaminated.
-Any high street Ottershaw lawyer would know that there is no such problem.
-It does beg the question why the purchasers instructed a national conveyancing outfit rather than a conveyancing solicitor in Ottershaw.
-Having lived in Ottershaw for six years we know of no issue.
-Is it a good idea to contact our local Authority to seek confirmation that there is no issue.
+We are downsizing from our house in Ottershaw and the buyers lawyers are claiming that there is a possibility that the property was constructed land that was not decontaminated.
+Any high street Ottershaw lawyer would know this is not the case.
+For the life of me I don't know why the buyers are using an online conveyancing firm rather than a conveyancing solicitor in Ottershaw.
+We have lived in Ottershaw for 5 years we know of no issue.
+Do we contact our local Authority to get clarification need.

-It sounds as though you may have a conveyancing solicitor already.
-Are they able to advise?
+It would appear that you have a conveyancing lawyer currently acting for you.
+What do they say?
 You must enquire of your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same sickness)
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)

 Last updated